 - Do not walk near or under raised forks.

 - Do not load your machine in a way that restricts the driver’s viewing area.

 - Avoid driving near areas where pedestrian traffic is high (e.g., lunch rooms, time clocks, entrances/exits).

 Yes, they can, there are many things that can contribute to an accident if the warehouse is not set up correctly.
 Here are a few things that can contribute to forklift accidents.

 - Crowded, cluttered aisles.

-- Shelving that has components that could hit or intrude into the operator area.
+- Shelving has components that could hit or intrude into the operator area.

 - Obstructions at intersections and doors.

-- Volume of traffic in the work area
+- The volume of traffic in the work area

 - Other workplace conditions such as noise, or poor lighting.